Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 ### To Do:
 - [ ] Predict West's expected cases based on the group's ages.
-- [ ] Place this new West at the top of the CSVs.
 - [ ] Update assumptions and formulas.

 ### To Install on Windows: